EDUCATION

 Wilfrid Laurier University

-Waterloo, Canada
+Waterloo, ON

 Other

-Postbaccalaureate Certificate, in progress
+Postbaccalaureate Certificate, 2025

 Talent Development & Gifted Education